-The Night Market / Phsar Reatrey
+The Night Market – Phsar Reatrey

-Central Market / Phsar Thmey
+Central Market – Phsar Thmey

-Under the colossal central dome are jewellery ‘shops’ – little more than glass counters – selling silver jewellery, watches and ‘gems’, while four wings leading off the central hall sell a wide variety of clothes, shoes, bags, luggage, household goods, electronics, and books, as well as an abundance of souvenirs, including Cambodian handicrafts, wooden carvings, silks, and kramas, the traditional checked cotton Khmer scarves.
+Under the colossal central dome are jewellery ‘shops’ – little more than glass counters holding silver jewellery, watches and gems – while the four wings leading off the central hall sell a wide variety of clothes, shoes, bags, luggage, household goods, electronics, and books.
+There’s also an abundance of souvenirs, including Cambodian handicrafts, wooden carvings, silks, and kramas, the traditional checked cotton Khmer scarves.

-The Russian Market / Psah Toul Tom Pong
+The Russian Market – Psah Toul Tom Pong